Robert Fulton School

 Robert Fulton School is a historic school building located in the Morton neighborhood of Philadelphia, Pennsylvania.

+The building was added to the National Register of Historic Places in 1986.

+History and architectural features

-It was designed by Irwin T. Catharine and built in 1935–1937.
-It is a three-story, brick and limestone building in the Moderne-style.
+Designed by Irwin T. Catharine, this historic structure was built between 1935 and 1937.
+It is a three-story, brick and limestone building that was created in the Moderne style.
 It features ribbon bands of windows, large brick piers, a main entrance tower, and historical figures holding lamps of enlightenment and knowledge.
 It was named for inventor Robert Fulton.

 The building was added to the National Register of Historic Places in 1986.
 The school was closed in 2013.